nitlang/nit/tests/README.md

 The environment variable `NIT_TESTING` is set to `true` during the execution of program tests.
 Some libraries of programs can use it to produce specific reproducible results ; or just to exit their executions.

+The environment variable `NIT_TESTING_TOOL` is set to `tests.sh` during excution by the script of the same name.
+It can be used to differentiate between testing by `tests.sh` and by `nitunit`.

 ~~~
 $ cat zzz_tests/zzz_test_envvar.nit
 $ ./tests.sh zzz_tests/zzz_test_envvar.nit